-Apple iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max launched: Check price and other details
+Apple launches new iPhone 11, iPad, watch, TV and more: Check price and other details

-Cupertino (US), Sept 10: Apple unveiled its iPhone 11 models Tuesday, touting upgraded, ultra-wide cameras as it updated its popular smartphone lineup and cut its entry price to USD 699.
+Cupertino (US), Sept 10: Apple unveiled its iPhone 11 models on Tuesday, touting upgraded, ultra-wide cameras as it updated its popular smartphone lineup and cut its entry price to USD 699.
 The newest handsets come as Apple seeks to spur new upgrades in a slumping global smartphone market.
+Along with the new iPhones, Apple also launched new Apple Watch Series 5 models and new services like Apple TV+.

 The new iPhones are "jam packed with new capabilities and an incredible new design," Apple chief executive Tim Cook told a launch event in Cupertino, California.
 The surprise from Apple was the reduction in the entry-level price at USD 699, down from the starting level of USD 749 for the iPhone XR a year ago even as many premium devices are being priced around USD 1,000.